JoachimStanislaus/Java_Card_Game_V1/README.md

 ```cmd
 java -jar cards.jar
 ```
-3. Type the number of players and ENTER (if you want to use the test pack of cards, type 22)
+3. Type the number of players and ENTER (if you want to use the test pack of cards, type 2)
-4. Type the filename of the pack of cards (testPack.txt will work)
+4. Type the filename of the pack of cards (samplepack.txt will work)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Run The Game From Source Code

 To run the game, run the main method of the `CardGame` class.
 You will be prompted to enter the number of players.
-If you want to use the test pack of cards, enter 22 for number of players.
-When asked for the filename of the pack of cards, enter `testPack.txt`.
+If you want to use the test pack of cards, enter 2 for number of players.
+When asked for the filename of the pack of cards, enter `samplepack.txt`.
 The game should ensue, and a winner established.
-Players will output their turns to seperate files under the `gameOutput` directory, along with the final state of each card deck.
+Players will output their turns to seperate files under the `log` directory, along with the final state of each card deck.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>